kiegroup/openshift-drools-hacep/thorntail/README.md

 note:The name of the image "quickstarter/openshift-kie-thorntail"
 could be changed accordingly with the name used as image in the file kubernetes/deployment.yaml

+Feel free to change base image in the Dockerfile if you need
 ```sh
 docker build -t quickstarter/openshift-kie-thorntail:latest .
 docker images | grep openshift-kie
 ```

 By default will be created under project called "My Project"
 ```sh